amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 ```

 An `ast.Object` describes a named entity created by a declaration such as a `var`, `type`, or `func` declarations. `ast.Object`
-isn't really an entity in the AST graph but a language representation, so it's doesn't implement the `node`
+isn't really an entity in the AST graph but a language representation, so it's doesn't implement the `node` interface.
-interface as well.

 It's worth mentioning again that `AST` package contains only the "abstract" parts so it ignores parentheses, colon, etc...

 ### Exercise:
-In the folder CodeExamples there are some interesting programs.
+In the folder CodeExamples there are some interesting programs (well...
+AST-wise).
 Using our AST visualizer from earlier, take each of
 the program and look at their AST.
-I added comments with notes with explaining the important points.
+I added comments explaining the important points.

 ### 1.4 Loading a program using the parser
 To load the program, we need to parse it first